 '''

 @Override

 public Cursor query(Uri url, String[] projection, String selection,

 String[] selectionArgs, String sort) {

 SQLiteQueryBuilder qb=new SQLiteQueryBuilder();

-qb.setTables(getTableName());
+qb.setTables(TABLE);

 String orderBy;

 if (TextUtils.isEmpty(sort)) {

-orderBy=getDefaultSortOrder();
+orderBy=Constants.DEFAULT_SORT_ORDER;

 }

 else {

 orderBy=sort;

 }

 Cursor c=qb.query(db, projection, selection, selectionArgs,

 null, null, orderBy);

 c.setNotificationUri(getContext().getContentResolver(), url);

 return(c);

 '''

-We create a SQLiteQueryBuilder and pour the query details into the builder, notably the name of the table that we query against and the sort order

-(substituting in a default sort if the caller did not request one).
+We create a SQLiteQueryBuilder and pour the query details into the builder, notably the name of the table that we query against and the sort order (substituting in a default sort if the caller did not request one).
 When done, we use the query() method on the builder to get a Cursor for the results.
+We also tell the resulting Cursor what Uri was used to create it, for use with the content observer system.